 Mosquito Creek Campground, despite the forbidding name (actually, mosquitos are no worse here than anywhere else in the park), this campground is an excellent spot to pitch a tent.
 Though rustic (no flush toilet or shower facilities), there are excellent Bow River views.
 Thirty-two campsites are available on a first-come, first-serve basis.
 There is a communal eating hall, food lockers for walk-in campers, and solar treated potable water.

 Not much.
 There is a dry toilet in the parking lot area.
 No trinket shops or places to buy snacks.

 The nearest place to stop for food and drink is the Num-Ti-Jah Lodge, built in the early part of the 20th century, and open throughout the year, though closed for a short time between winter and summer season.

 To keep Banff National Park as authentic as possible, stores and restaurants are few and far between.
 Pack water, tissue, snacks, bug spray, and any other necessities before you head out.

 Six minutes away, Num-Ti-Jah Lodge has more than a dozen guest rooms with exquisite mountain or lake views.
 The lodge was the vision of young Jimmy Simpson who journeyed from England in the late 1800s to live the life of a mountaineer in Canada.

-Several other lodges are within 30 to 40 kilometres of Peyto Lake, but most of the available accommodation will be in Lake Louise or the town of Banff.
-Be sure to book early if you are travelling in summer as everything fills up.
+Several other lodges are within 30 to 40 kilometers of Peyto Lake, but most of the available accommodation will be in Lake Louise or the town of Banff.
+Be sure to book early if you are traveling in summer as everything fills up.